Funded places ideal for people getting ready to launch their careers as well as to individuals seeking to enhance their employment progression

 "These courses will enable people across the country to embark on new pathways, or refresh or reskill in their employment.
 We must ensure a jobs led recovery by putting upskilling and SME supports centre stage.
 This is a crucial part of the jigsaw."

 The courses fall into two categories: full-time postgraduate courses and ‘modular courses’ are short and focused and will be offered in a flexible manner, allowing people to gain important skills without taking a considerable period away from the labour market.

-Neil Quinlan, Head of the Department of Lifelong Learning at WIT welcoming the funding said:
+Neil Quinlan, Head of the Department of Lifelong Learning at SETU welcoming the funding said:

 “Minister Harris and the Higher Education Authority deserve credit for bringing this new stimulus scheme to fruition amidst the pandemic.
 Building on the success of the Springboard initiative it offers a “broad range of further upskilling opportunities to people in the South East to upskill and reskill to better meet the current and future challenges we’re dealing with.”